 Safer transport improves workers’ wellbeing

-To tackle this problem, we established the TWG with a vision that “All garment and footwear workers travel safely to and from work, all the time.”
+To tackle this problem, Better Factories Cambodia established the Transportation Working Group with a vision that “All garment and footwear workers travel safely to and from work, all the time.”
 The project was piloted in five factories located in three provinces and reached 8,000 people directly and around 24,000 indirectly.
-A series of discussions with key stakeholders were conducted, including the RGC, GMAC and trade unions to identify their respective roles to ensure improvements to the safety of a garment workers’ commute.
+A series of discussions with key stakeholders were conducted, including the Royal Government of Cambodia (RGC), Garment Manufacturers Association in Cambodia (GMAC) and trade unions to identify their respective roles to ensure improvements to the safety of a garment workers’ commute.

 “I changed from truck to bus because I am concerned about the impact on workers.
 The bus is safer as it has space for commuters to sit”, said a transportation driver who joined the programme